Kid Kapichi Fan Guide

 Getting to SWG3: Complete Transport Guide

-Navigating your way to SWG3 for the Kid Kapichi gig is straightforward, with a few excellent transport options available.
-Glasgow is well-connected, and SWG3 is no exception.
+Navigating your way to SWG3 for the Kid Kapichi gig is straightforward, thanks to Glasgow's excellent public transport network and the venue's accessible location.

 Accessibility: SWG3 is committed to accessibility.
-For those with mobility issues, it's best to contact the venue in advance to discuss specific needs and arrangements for entry and viewing.
-Public transport options like buses and taxis will have varying levels of accessibility; research specific services beforehand.
+The venue is largely accessible for wheelchair users, with ramps and accessible toilets available.
+For those with mobility issues, it's advisable to contact the venue in advance to discuss specific needs and transport options.

 Food, Drink & Local Recommendations